-Dr. Gary R.W.
-Denton, Director Ph: (671) 735-2690; Fax: 734-8890 E-mail: gdenton@uguam.uog.edu
+Dr. Shahram Khosrawpanah, Director Tel.: (671) 735-2690 Fax: 734-8890 E-mail: khosrow@uguam.uog.edu

 The Water and Environmental Research Institute of the Western Pacific was established as a research unit of the University of Guam in May 1975.
 It is one of 54 similar institute established by the U.S. Congressional Delegation at each Land Grant university in the United States and in several territories.
 The role of the Institute is to provide (WERI) water and environmental resources information by conducting basic and applied research in an interdisciplinary environment, by teaching, and by disseminating research results.
 Currently, WERI is ranked among the top six institutes nationwide, based on its professional performance.